Credible takeaways

 Your loan amount will be the purchase price minus your down payment.
 If you put 20% down, for example, you’ll need to finance 80%, which is an 80% loan-to-value ratio.

-Loans backed by the Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA) provide up to 100% financing, so only a low down payment or no down payment will be required.
+Loans backed by the Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA) provide up to 100% financing, so you could make a low down payment or no down payment at all.
 For any other loan type, you’ll need a larger down payment.

-Loans backed by the Federal Housing Administration require at least 3.5% down with a credit score of 580 or higher, or 10% down with a score lower than 580.
+Loans backed by the Federal Housing Administration (FHA) require at least 3.5% down with a credit score of 580 or higher, or 10% down with a score between 500 and 579.

 Once you know the minimum you must put down, you can think about how much you should put down.

-• It reduces your debt-to-income ratio, which makes it easier to qualify for a loan.
+- It reduces your debt-to-income ratio, making qualifying for a loan easier.

-• Investing your own money in the home reduces the lender’s risk and could result in a lower interest rate.
+- Investing your money in the home reduces the lender’s risk and could result in a lower interest rate.
+A lower interest rate results in lower monthly payments.

-• You avoid having to pay mortgage insurance premiums, which cost roughly 0.22% to 2.25% of your original loan amount per year, according to Chase.
+- You avoid paying mortgage insurance premiums, which cost about 0.5% to 6% of your loan amount per year.

-That said, the average down payment on a house was just 13% of the purchase price in the first quarter of 2023, according to Realtor.com data.
+That said, the average down payment on a house was just 14.5% of the purchase price in the third quarter of 2024, according to Realtor.com data.
 Many borrowers simply don’t have 20% to put down, and some who do have the money also have good reasons to put down less.

 If a large house down payment wipes out your cash reserves, you’ll risk losing your home if a financial emergency leaves you unable to make your payments.